CloudLabsAI-Azure/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

 - [Cross-geo storing for AI](https://learn.microsoft.com/en-us/fabric/data-science/data-agent-tenant-settings) is enabled.

-## Task 1: Create a new Fabric data agent
+## Task 1: Create and Configure a Microsoft Fabric Data Agent

 1. To create a new Fabric data agent, first navigate to **fabric<inject key="DeploymentID" enableCopy="false"/> (1)** workspace created in previous lab, and then select the **+ New Item (2)** button.
 In the **All items** tab, search for **data agent (3)** to locate the appropriate option, then choose **Data agent (preview) (4)**